HemaZ/yolov3_pytorch/README.md

-## YOLOv3 Implemention using Pytorch
+## YOLOv3 Implementation using Pytorch

 Weights and Config files  are Downloaded from Darknet